nginx/njs-acme/README.md

         docker compose logs -f nginx

-3. When started initially, nginx would not have certificates at all (`$njs_acme_dir`, e.g. `/etc/nginx/njs-acme/`), so we can issue a new one by sending an HTTP request to a location with the `js_content` handler:
+3. When started initially, nginx will not have certificates at all.
+If you use the [example config](examples/nginx.conf), you will need to wait one minute for the `js_periodic` directive to invoke `acme.clientAutoMode` to create the certificate.

-        curl -vik --resolve proxy.nginx.com:8000:127.0.0.1 http://proxy.nginx.com:8000/acme/auto

 4. Send an HTTP request to nginx running in Docker: